Godfrey Goldin

 Godfrey Robert Goldin (10 June 1919 – 7 February 1943) was a champion schoolboy Australian rules footballer who also played with Essendon in the Victorian Football League (VFL).

 He died of wounds sustained in action while serving with the Second AIF in New Guinea during World War II.

 Family

 The son of Robert Vane Goldin (1886-1969), and Ellen Christina Goldin (1890-1973), née Graham, Godfrey Robert Goldin was born on 10 June 1919.

 He was engaged to Grace Lillian Osborne in September 1942.
 They never married.

 His younger brother, Allan "Dick" Goldin, played 104 games in six seasons (1947 to 1952) for the Preston Football Club in the Victorian Football Association (VFA).
 He later coached Preston Seconds.

 Football

 East Coburg State School

 He was a champion schoolboy footballer, he played for the East Coburg State School team (coached by Jack Baggott, and represented Victoria in the 1933 Inter-State Schoolboys' Australian Rules Carnival in Brisbane.

-Coburg Amateurs Football Club (VAFA)
+Coburg Amateurs

 He played for the Coburg Amateurs team that won the D Grade premiership in 1936.